 When groups of children play together and are in new surroundings accidents and illnesses may occur.
 Our Service is committed to effectively manage our physical environment to allow children to experience challenging situations whilst preventing serious injuries.

-In the event of an incident, illness, accident or trauma, all staff will implement the guidelines set out in this policy to adhere to National Law and Regulations and inform the regulatory authority as required.
+In the event of an incident, injury, trauma or illness, all staff will implement the guidelines set out in this policy to adhere to National Law and Regulations and inform the regulatory authority as required.

 National Quality Standard (NQS)